Talk to Engineer

 1️⃣ Low Dissolved Oxygen (DO)

-Filamentous organisms thrive under low oxygen conditions.
-Maintaining adequate aeration is therefore essential.
+Filamentous organisms are able to survive under oxygen-limited environments better than floc-forming bacteria.
+Maintaining proper aeration is therefore essential.

 Typical DO recommendations in aeration tanks: